-Urban Gateways staff and Board of Directors are excited to announce that Urban Gateways is acquiring Street-Level Youth Media, a revered Chicago organization that educates urban youth in media arts and emerging technologies for use in self-expression, communication, and social change.
-Urban Gateways will operate the Street-Level media center at 1637 N. Ashland Avenue, continuing to provide the media programs that the Street-Level family has been invested in for years and expanding those program offerings in the coming months and years.
+Urban Gateways staff and Board of Directors are excited to announce that Urban Gateways has acquired Street-Level Youth Media, a revered Chicago organization that educates urban youth in media arts and emerging technologies for use in self-expression, communication, and social change.
+Urban Gateways is now operating the Street-Level media center at 1637 N. Ashland Avenue, continuing to provide the media programs that the Street-Level family has been invested in for years and expanding those program offerings in the coming months and years.

 “As Street-Level Youth Media is reconstituted as Urban Gateways’ expanded creative youth development program portfolio, both organizations stand to significantly increase their collective mission impact through the strategic merging of resources,” said Urban Gateways Executive Director Eric Delli Bovi.
 Urban Gateways’ successful acquisition of Art Resources in Teaching (A.R.T., now the Urban Gateways visual arts portfolio) in 2013 provided the inspiration and model for acquiring Street-Level Youth Media.